ygda-org/programming-guide/sections/section-7.md

 > Anything that is saved and loaded from the filesystem is a resource.
 You can read more about resources and loading [here](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html) in the Godot docs. **Nodes** give you functionality, and **Resources** are just data containers.

 Now we should be ready to start programming the player's ability to spawn discs!
 Try programming it yourself.
-Heres what you should add to your existing `player.gd`:
+Here's what you should add to your existing `player.gd`:
 - If the player presses the "Shoot" action:
     - Instantiate the disc
     - Set the disc's `.position` property to the player's position.